 In cases of severe or progressive valgus knee misalignment in children, surgery can be a safe and effective approach to treatment.
 The goal of surgery is to control the final position of the joint by influencing growth prior to skeletal maturity.

-Various approaches to hemi-epiphysiodesis are used to inhibit and guide growth, including stapling, or surgical application of a metal device attached across the growth plate.
-Patients may achieve total correction with relatively low complication rates using modern surgical techniques.
+Various ways of hemi-epiphysiodesis are used to inhibit and guide growth, including stapling, or surgical placement of a metal device attached across the growth plate.
+Patients may get total correction with relatively low complication rates using modern surgical techniques.
 When the desired alignment is achieved, the hardware is removed.

 Surgery may also be considered for patients with severe arthritis associated with a valgus alignment.
 There is a significant incidence of need for reoperation in this patient population.